nicoespeon/understandlegacycode.com/content/blog/dive-into-an-unfamiliar-codebase-from-its-edges/index.md

 Even if the author is long gone, it's always a great idea to talk to other developers, Product Managers, end-users, etc. When you talk to them, you learn what they know about it.
 Knowledge is gold.
 Having different points of view helps.

-If you didn't asked anyone yet, start with that!
+If you didn't ask anyone yet, start with that!

 ## Start with an existing feature